 Connect with what you discover within your answers – because that is what will fuel you forward.

-Systems and processes make growing your business easier, lessen your stress, and give you the time to have fun as well.
+- Systems and processes make growing your business easier, invest in project management tools and more to lessen your stress, and give you the time to have fun as well.

 Amy is also the Founder of Bold Moves, a platform where she partners with female founders to make an impact, helping them own the role of CEO – professionally and personally.
 Because she knows what it was like to be in the opposite position, unfulfilled and longing for more.
 That’s why she made it her life’s work to make sure every woman is empowered to achieve a bold vision for her life and business.